 Both IPv4 and IPv6, require that you use the same network for connection to other OPMN servers.
 For example, IPv6 forces OPMN to only use the IPv6 network interface even if the IPv4 interface is available.
 This means that OPMN is only be able to connect to (and be connected from) other OPMN servers that can use the same network interface.
 If you configure IPv6 or IPv4 on a system that does not provide the same network interface support, OPMN will not start.

 ipaddr

-Parents: <notification-server> Attributes: remote, request
+Required: true Default: none Parents: <notification-server> Attributes: remote, request remote="ip; ip"

 The iapddr element specifies host information for ONS listener threads and host port bindings.